balancer/scaffold-balancer-v3/README.md

 Users earn `LOYALTY` tokens when they:

 - **Add liquidity**: Incentivises users to add liquidity to the pool.
-Rewards are mined in proportion to the amount of liquidity added.
+Rewards are minted in proportion to the amount of liquidity added.
 - **Perform swaps**: Rewards users for trading within the pool.
 Rewards are minted in proportion to the size of the trade.

 The amount of `LOYALTY` tokens minted is adjusted based on user activity and a decay mechanism to prevent excessive rewards.